Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ## R and RStudio on the DASH Platform

-We have created training materials for working in RStudio in CDAP.
+We have created training materials for working in RStudio on the DASH Platform.

-- [Getting started with RStudio in CDAP](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/RStudio_in_CDAP/getting_started/): This is a guide for using RStudio within CDAP, for those familiar with R and RStudio, but new to CDAP.
+- [Getting started with RStudio on the DASH Platform](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/RStudio_in_CDAP/getting_started/): This is a guide for using RStudio within CDAP, for those familiar with R and RStudio, but new to CDAP.
 It contains:
     - Opening and closing RStudio
     - RStudio workspace
-    - Accessing and working with CDAP data from RStudio
+    - Accessing and working with DASH Platform data from RStudio
     - Uploading files into your workspace in RStudio
     - This also includes instructions on how you can install packages and upload data, which you need to be able to do the [Introduction to R course](https://github.com/Defra-Data-Science-Centre-of-Excellence/CDAP_training#training-materials-for-beginners)

-- [Connecting RStudio to git and GitHub](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/RStudio_in_CDAP/git_and_github/): This course is a short version of getting connected as described in Jenny Bryan’s book, Happy Git with R, adapted to work for CDAP.
+- [Connecting RStudio to git and GitHub](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/RStudio_in_CDAP/git_and_github/): This course is a short version of getting connected as described in Jenny Bryan’s book, Happy Git with R, adapted to work for the DASH Platform.
 See the book here: [Let’s Git started.
 Happy Git and GitHub for the useR](https://happygitwithr.com).
 It contains:
     - Connecting everything using GitHub's Personal Access Tokens
     - Adding your GitHub repo to RStudio
     - Working with GitHub and your RStudio project